New! Announcing support for images

 probability column.

 Zamba Cloud relies on user-labeled data to improve its predictions.
-If you have videos where Zamba Cloud did not predict the right species, let us know!
+If you have videos or images where Zamba Cloud did not predict the right species, let us know!

 Fill in the corrected_label